 As CEO of Copenhagen Photo Festival, Maja shines a spotlight on international art and documentary photography.
 To Maja, photography is important because it has become an everyday language that everyone responds to and uses.

-Urbanist with a PhD in Urban Complexity and advisor to municipalities, housing organizations, etc. Niels Bjørn has a background as a TV and film producer and currently hosts a podcast series called “Balladen om blokken” (Trouble on the Block) dealing with the issues of socially disadvantaged urban districts.
+Urbanist with a ph. d. in urban complexity and adviser to municipalities, housing organizations and others.
+Niels Bjørn has published the photo book “Life in China’s giant cities” and made the photo and film exhibition of the same name in DAC.
+Niels Bjørn has a background as a TV and film producer and currently hosts a podcast series called “Balladen om blokken” (Trouble on the Block) dealing with the issues of socially disadvantaged urban districts.

 Contest Terms and Conditions

 Terms and conditions for participation in the Capture Your City 2021 photo contest and subsequent exhibition.

 When you upload a photo to the Danish Architecture Center’s photo contest “Capture Your City – a city for everyone” you also agree to the following terms, conditions, and rights.
 Danish Architecture Center will hereinafter be referred to as DAC.

 - 1 CONTEST TYPES: DAC hosts two parallel contests within the Capture Your City project.